tonyandrewmeyer/ops-scenario/README.md

 # Context and State

 Consider the following tests.
-Suppose we want to verify that while handling a given toplevel juju event:
+Suppose we want to verify that while handling a given toplevel Juju event:

 - a specific chain of (custom) events was emitted on the charm
 - the charm `juju-log`ged these specific strings
 - the charm went through this sequence of app/unit statuses (e.g. `maintenance`, then `waiting`, then `active`)

-These types of test have a place in Scenario, but that is not State: the contents of the juju log or the status history are side effects of executing a charm, but are not persisted in a charm-accessible "state" in any meaningful way.
+These types of test have a place in Scenario, but that is not State: the contents of the Juju log or the status history are side effects of executing a charm, but are not persisted in a charm-accessible "state" in any meaningful way.
 In other words: those data streams are, from the charm's perspective, write-only.